HMS Chiddingfold (M37): Operational history

+She was officially retired in July 2026.

 Affiliations

 Chiddingfold has a connection with the village of Chiddingfold, and every year they have a stall at the Chiddingfold fete.
 HMS Chiddingfold is also affiliated with the Worshipful Company of Pattenmakers, one of the City of London's Livery Companies and T.S.
 Lochinvar, a unit of the Sea & Royal Marine Cadets based in South Queensferry, Scotland.